 Pre-Phanerozoic Records of Shallow Marine Bioturbation

-Although rare and simple trace fossils have been reported from middle to lower-upper Ediacaran strata (e.g., ca. 571–560 million years ago (ma)) (15), the earliest relatively abundant and unequivocally bilaterian-produced burrows have been documented in upper Ediacaran strata, commonly in association with White Sea- and Nama-type macrofossil assemblages of the soft-bodied Ediacara Biota (16).
+Although rare and simple trace fossils have been reported from middle to lower-upper Ediacaran strata (e.g., ca. 571–560 million years ago (ma)) (15), the oldest relatively abundant and unequivocally bilaterian-produced burrows have been documented in upper Ediacaran strata, commonly in association with White Sea- and Nama-type macrofossil assemblages of the soft-bodied Ediacara Biota (16).
 These burrows (commonly described as Helminthoidichnites) consist of curvilinear, leveed structures preserved in both positive and negative relief on the tops and bases of thin, discontinuous sandstone beds (17, 18).
 This distinctive preservation—particularly intra-trace variation between negative and positive relief, and frequent association with microbially mediated sedimentary structures, has led to interpretation of Ediacaran Helminthoidichnites as recording the activities of undermat-mining animals (19).
 Lamonte trevallis—full-relief burrows associated with microbial sedimentary textures from the upper Ediacaran of South China and the western USA—have likewise been interpreted as structures created by undermat miners (20, 21).

 More complex styles of burrowing are recorded in uppermost Ediacaran strata.
 For instance, small ‘plug’-type burrows (cf. Conichnus) (22), as well as treptichnid-type serial chains of isolated or overlapping ridges and knobs (23-25) have been observed in uppermost Ediacaran strata worldwide.
 Semi- to shallowly infaunal scribbling, meandering and spiraling ‘bulldozing’ traces (Parapsammichnites pretzeliformis) have also been described from the uppermost Ediacaran Spitskop Member of the Nama Group (26).
 Meiofaunal burrow networks (cf. Multina minima) have been documented from the uppermost Ediacaran Corumbá Group of Brazil (27).
 However, these uppermost Ediacaran trace fossils are rare (commonly reported from only a single specimen, bedding plane or locality), small (typically mm-scale) and would have been confined to the shallowest region (upper millimeters) of the sediment pile (24).
 On the whole, Ediacaran infaunalization was relatively limited and sediment mixing nearly nonexistent.